tellihealth/tellihealth-rpm-api-spec/md/main_description.md

-# Tellihealth RPM API specification - Unofficial

-This specification is still unofficial and should **not be used** until this section is removed.

 # Telli Health Developer's Guide and Specifications

 Welcome to the Telli Health Developer Guide, which will guide you through the Telli Health integration process, and focuses on how to get data from, or send data to, Telli Health's patient monitoring devices.